-When it comes to PCOS, there are quite a few supplements that can help.
+When it comes to PCOS, quite a few supplements can help.
 Prioritising your overall nutrition will help far more than any individual supplement, but supplements can certainly provide some value.

-There is a lot of solid evidence for how Inositol can help for people with PCOS.
-It appears to improve insulin sensitivity, lower testosterone and aid fertility.
+There is a lot of solid evidence for how Inositol can help people with PCOS.
+It appears to improveinsulin sensitivity, lower testosterone and aid fertility.

-Ideally, you would obtain this through food by consuming fish 2-3 times per week (where at least one time is oily fish such as salmon) or consuming plant-based options such as seeds or walnuts.
+Ideally, you would obtain this through food by consuming fish 2-3 times per week (at least one time is oily fish such as salmon) or consuming plant-based options such as seeds or walnuts.

 The dosage used in research is 50mg/per day, which is significantly higher than the RDI of 8mg/day.
 For reference, most people do not reach the RDI consistently through food.

-The recommended dosage is 300-400mg taken one hour before going to bed, however, I would wager that if you meet your magnesium needs through foods, this won’t be necessary.
-The vast majority of people do not meet the RDI for magnesium through food though.
+The recommended dosage is 300-400mg, taken one hour before going to bed.
+However, I would wager that this won't be necessary if you meet your magnesium needs through foods.
+Though, the vast majority of people do not meet the RDI for magnesium through food.
 Therefore this potentially could be helpful for quite a few people.

-There is a bit of research indicating that NAC may lead to improvements in pregnancy and ovulation rates.
-For me, this is a bit of a watch this space area though as the evidence isn’t very strong yet.
+A bit of research indicates that NAC may lead to improvements in pregnancy and ovulation rates.
+This is a bit of a watch in this space area, though, as the evidence isn’t very strong yet.

-NAC increases the cellular levels of antioxidant and reduces glutathione at higher doses.
+NAC increases the cellular levels of antioxidants and reduces glutathione at higher doses.
 Theoretically, this can translate to improved insulin sensitivity, but the current research doesn’t support that in practice.

 The dosage commonly used in research is 1200-1800mg per day.

 Berberine is a Chinese medicinal herb.
-It may help with insulin resistance and also other metabholic markers, but more controlled research is needed.
+It mayhelp with insulin resistance and also other metabolic markers, but more controlled research is needed.

 The dosage recommended for PCOS is 1.5g daily.